FROM THERE TO HERE: A BIOGRAPHY

 The Daily Texan's 1991 "B-day girl" headline transformed me into an androgynous figure.

-In Don Graham's American Lit, a wry classmate observed, "Kusner flounces around campus like a silky haired Michael Hutchence."
+In Don Graham’s American Lit, a classmate intoned wryly, “Kusner flounces around campus like a silky haired Michael Hutchence.”

 When Poe sang, "A rose is a rose is a rose..."